 Brooklinen sets a great tone with the arrival of the sheets.
 They come in a nice box, tucked away in a tote bag (actually quite nice, I’ve used it for groceries since).
 Obviously the quality of the sheet matters most, but the box shows they are definitely aware of the importance of the small touches.

 I got the Classic Hardcore Sheet Bundle.
 This came with a fitted sheet, flat sheet, duvet cover, and 4 pillowcases.
 I chose the Classic set versus the Luxe because I prefer the cool, crisp feel that percale is known for.
-If you are into the silky smooth feel, then you should look into the luxe sheets (known as sateen).
+Those who are into the silky smooth feel, then they should look into the luxe sheets (known as sateen).

 What Is The Feel Like?

-These sheets are percale, and so they don’t have that silky smooth feel (like you’ll find with Brooklinen Luxe).
+These sheets are percale, and so they don’t have that silky smooth feel (like one would find with Brooklinen Luxe).
 I thought the sheets had a great balanced feel of crisp and soft.
 For me, they strike a good balance of cool, lightweight, and soft.

 Notes On Quality

 I personally don’t think thread count is a good indicator of sheet quality.
 That is because thread count can be manipulated very easily any number of ways.
 To evaluate Brooklinen, I started by looking at the type of cotton that is used.
-In the case of Brooklinen, it uses 100% egyptian cotton, which is a great long-staple cotton – certainly high quality.
+In the case of Brooklinen, it uses 100% Egyptian cotton, which is an excellent long-staple cotton – certainly high quality.